Dynamic Test-Time Augmentation via Differentiable Functions: DynTTA

 \subsection{Overview of DynTTA}

-The overview of DynTTA is shown in Figure~\ref{fig:DynTTA_overview}.
-First, we define the differentiable data augmentations used in DynTTA and their range of magnitude parameters $M$.
-Some data augmentations, such as rotation, have a magnitude parameter.
-On the other hand, other data augmentations do not have a magnitude parameter, such as auto-contrast.
-Details of the data augmentations used in DynTTA are shown in Section 3.3.
+The overview of DynTTA is shown in \Cref{fig:DynTTA_overview}.
+The differentiable data augmentations used in DynTTA and their range of magnitude parameters $M$ are defined.
+Most data augmentations, such as rotation, have a magnitude parameter.
+For data augmentations that do not have a magnitude parameter, such as auto-contrast, $M$ is not defined. \Cref{sec:aug_space} details the data augmentations of DynTTA.

-Any neural network can be used as the backbone of DynTTA by modifying its output layer.
+Any DNN can be used as the backbone of DynTTA by modifying its output layer.
 DynTTA takes an image as input and outputs the magnitude parameters $m_1,\cdots,m_{K}$ and blend weights $w_1,\cdots,w_{K}$. $K$ is the number of data augmentations.
-The magnitude parameter is mapped to a value in the range $(0,1)$ or $(-1,1)$ using an activation function $f_k^{act}$ such as sigmoid function or hyperbolic tangent function.
+The magnitude parameter is mapped to a value in the range $(0,1)$ or $(-1,1)$ using an activation function $f_k^{\mathrm{act}}$ such as sigmoid function or hyperbolic tangent function.
 It is then multiplied by the predefined magnitude range $M$.
-The blend weights are converted to weights that sum to 1 by the softmax function.
-We show $m$ and $w$ in the following equation.
+The blend weights are converted to weights that sum to 1 by the softmax function. $m$ and $w$ are shown in the following equation.

-Using the magnitude parameters and blend weights, DynTTA generates a recognition-friendly image. $K$ data augmentations are performed with magnitude parameters $\hat{m}$, then DynTTA generates a blended image by linearly combining these augmented images with $\hat{w}$.
-The output of DynTTA is obtained by the following equation.
+By using the magnitude parameters and blend weights, DynTTA generates a recognition-friendly image. $K$ data augmentations are performed with magnitude parameters $\hat{m}$, then DynTTA generates a blended image by linearly combining augmented images with $\hat{w}$.
+DynTTA outputs the image using the following equation:

-Where $x$ is the input image, $O_k$ is the k-th augmentation operation, $x_k^{aug}$ is the k-th augmented image, and $x^{out}$ is the output image.
+where $x$ is the input image, $O_k$ is the $k$-th augmentation operation, and $\hat{x}$ is the output image.